.jpg)

 Our garden is located at 210 Coral Street in Kakaʻako.
 Check out our events calendar for future garden workdays and workshops.
 Please contact our Garden Coordinator at ofg@oahu.surfrider.org with questions on how to get more involved!

-Check out this article in Hawaii News Now about this garden.
+Check out this article in Hawaiʻi News Now about our garden.
+You can also read this case study about Oʻahu’s OFG work.

 This garden is also a memorial to Heather Riley, a volunteer and community member who loved to garden, play music, and create conscious events.
 Heather, her partner Gerrit, and their two friends died in a small plane crash in 2017.
 This mural was created by Hilari Rose to honor her life and is the focal point in our garden gathering space.